 According to the American Psychological Association, you may consider therapy when the problem causes significant distress and interferes with your daily life, especially to the point that:

 - Worrying about the problem consumes more than an hour every day.

-- The problem has been negatively impacting your quality of life.
+- The problem has been disrupting your school, professional, or personal life.
+The issue has been negatively impacting your quality of life.